realworldocaml/book/book/gadts/README.md

 ## A little language

-One classic use-case for GADTs for writing simple typed expression languages, similar to the boolean expression language described in [Variants](variants.html#variants-and-recursive-data-structures){data-type=xref}.
+One classic use-case for GADTs for writing typed expression languages, similar to the boolean expression language described in [Variants](variants.html#variants-and-recursive-data-structures){data-type=xref}.
 In this section, we'll create a slightly richer language that lets us mix arithmetic and boolean expressions.
 This means that we have to